Tag: comics art

 Two of the comics in the collection, both No.1’s, Strange Adventures (1950) and MAD (1952).

-In addition to the comics the collection contains associated artifacts such as trading cards, bubble gum wrappers, photographs, ads, membership cards etc. These too, will be subject to the preservation process.
+In addition to the comics, the collection contains associated artifacts such as trading cards, bubble gum wrappers, photographs, ads, membership cards etc. These items will be subject to the preservation process.

 Superman bubblegum wrapper.